10 Money Conversations for Engaged or Newly Married Couples

 As a married couple, you'll each maintain individual credit scores, but your financial lives will be intertwined.
 One person with an unfavorable credit history can jeopardize joint accounts, such as mortgages and car loans.
 Develop a plan to build up your individual scores before diving into joint credit accounts.

 Each person should bring a list of his or her debts and other financial obligations, including credit cards, student loans, automobile notes and mortgages, to the discussion.
-Plan to work together using one of the popular debt elimination plans to pay down your obligations.
+Discover ways to optimize your financial health

 Who will be responsible for paying the bills, reconciling the checking account and monitoring investments?
 Some couples are comfortable having one person in charge of all the tasks, while others prefer to divide them up.
 Agree on what works for you.